-This course, accredited by the Institute of Healthcare Management, examines the social, political and economic context within which health and social services operate, locating this within the advanced study of social policy.
-A particular feature of the curriculum is its focus on policy, management and collaborative working structures in the context of regulation, evaluation and accountability frameworks for service delivery.
+This course examines the social, political and economic context within the study of social policy and health care management.
+A particular feature of the curriculum is its focus on policy, management and collaborative working structures.

 The student group is therefore multidisciplinary, and most course members combine study with full-time work.
 The course is also suitable for graduates with a research interest in the changing nature of health and social care in the new mixed economy of welfare.